4.3. Preferences

 User Name

-The user currently signed in at this computer.
+The user currently signed in to this computer.

 Resources

 The optimal Resources settings depend on the system and platform.
-Use the default settings if in doubt.
+Use the default settings if uncertain.

 Image Processing